LakshMatai/INF554Project/README.md

 2. ColorSchemes: Used ordinal and sequential color schemes for the project.
 Mostly focus on blue color so that we can reach color blind audience as well

+3. Responsiveness: Used attributes 'ViewBox' and 'PreserveAspectRatio' to create responsiveness in the project.

+4. Legends and axis: created axis for all charts using axisBottom() and axisLeft() funtions from D3.
+All the charts have legends for it.

+5. Interactivity: The charts are interactive on hover and click.
+Hovering provides details regarding the event and click adds dyanmic functionality.

 #### Deployment

 The web page is deployed on USC SCF.
 Used FileZilla to transfer files from local machine to remote server.